Skip to main content

 Method 2: The fetch API with Readable Streams

-The fetch API, a modern and powerful tool for making HTTP requests, also provides a way to work with streaming responses.
-When a server sends a response with a Transfer-Encoding: chunked header, the fetch API allows you to read the response body as a ReadableStream.
+The fetch API also provides a way to work with streaming responses.
+When a server sends a response with a Transfer-Encoding: chunked header, the fetch API lets you read the response body as a ReadableStream.

 How it Works